-NSW Smart Sensing Network (NSSN) delivered its first session in the 'Successfully Adopting Smart Sensing Technologies' series, on Monday, 8th of July at the Western Sydney University Launch Pad.
+The NSW Smart Sensing Network (NSSN) delivered its first session in the 'Successfully Adopting Smart Sensing Technologies' series on Monday 8th of July at the Western Sydney University Launch Pad.

-"When industry and academia work together, the most cutting edge technologies give companies a unique advantage," said NSSN's BDM, Anthony Morfa.
+"When industry and academia work together, the most cutting-edge technologies give companies a unique advantage," said NSSN's Business Development Manager, Dr Anthony Morfa.

-The event, which was co-hosted by the NSSN and the Department of Industry, was an opportunity for the industry to learn about the advantages of working with researchers at universities and, the different approaches to utilisation of governmental support.
+The event, which was co-hosted by the NSSN and the NSW Department of Industry, was an opportunity for industry to learn about the advantages of working with researchers at universities and the different approaches to utilisation of governmental support.

-“The Successfully Adopting Smart Sensing Technologies event was a great opportunity for the industry, to learn from industry, and about how to engage with universities and research organisations, like those in the NSSN," said Morfa, "Attendees will have left with new strategies to support their businesses."
+“The Successfully Adopting Smart Sensing Technologies event was a great opportunity for industry to learn from industry and about how to engage with universities and research organisations, like those in the NSSN," said Morfa.
+"Attendees will have left with new strategies to support their businesses."